Resources

 The gains include reduction in project life cycle costs and higher than expected return on investment.
 Done well, this also speeds up the time to beneficial operation.

 Two common weaknesses at this stage are gaps into the setting of standards and poor design of work routines.
 This is something that needs attention to detail by users because vendors do have the product knowledge to be able to define effective work routines.
-Naturally they can assist with this but the quality of work routines deepend on the engagement of users.
+Naturally they can assist with this but the quality of work routines depend on the engagement of users.
 They are the only ones who can integrate the new practices within the existing routine and develop the skill sets needed to secure stable operation.

 Problem 1 Gaps in technical understanding can result in avoidable failures due to human error and poor factory readiness planning.
 Why is it bad?
 Latent specification or design weaknesses surface at installation and commissioning.
 What are the causes Limited understanding of design performance under operational conditions.
 Lack of design guidance/standards by operational users How to reduce it Establish EEM design standards for new and related operating methods to support the systematic evaluation design features.
 Problem 2 Predictable yet unforeseen project delays and vendor disputes Why is it Bad Extended project delivery times/increased costs What are the causes Unclear work specification, poor collaboration with vendors, cost driven contractual arrangements, incomplete factory readiness planning.
-How to reduce it Structured engagement of users pre vendor selection, focus on problem prevention during detailed design, work routine design prior to installation, learning plans for core, intermediate and specialist skill levels applied as part of commissioniing and production ramp up.
+How to reduce it Structured engagement of users pre vendor selection, focus on problem prevention during detailed design, work routine design prior to installation, learning plans for core, intermediate and specialist skill levels applied as part of commissioning and production ramp up.
 Managing Project DeliveryProblems at this step are often due to weaknesses earlier in the project.
 The focus here is on problem prevention to minimise the risk of human error and factory readiness planning to support the glide path to flawless operation and production ramp up.

 Two common weakness at this stage are gaps in accountabilities and skill development for core, intermediate and specialist task completion.